 BIOSCI 734 : Terrestrial Plant Ecology

 BIOSCI 734 is concerned with developing an understanding of the research frontier, and key areas of debate, in our understanding of the mechanisms that determine the composition and structure of plant communities.
-Upon completion of this course, you will be familiar with advanced concepts in plant population and community ecology, and, implicitly, the modern approaches ecologists use for the collection, analysis/interpretation and synthesis of data.
+On completion of this course you will be familiar with advanced concepts in plant population and community ecology, and, implicitly, the modern approaches ecologists use for the collection, analysis/interpretation and synthesis of data.
 You will also develop skills in the quantitative synthesis of scientific literature.
-This knowledge and development of skills will be useful to those wishing to have a career in terrestrial ecology and environmental science or those interested in research.
+This knowledge and development of skills will be useful to those wishing to have a career involving terrestrial ecology and environmental science or those interested in research in the field.